stridecolossus/JOVE/docs/blog/part-2-triangle/command-sequence.md

 public static final Command END = (api, buffer) -> api.vkCmdEndRenderPass(buffer);
 ```

-To bind the pipeline in the render sequence we add the following factory to the `Pipeline` class:
+To bind the pipeline in the render sequence a new command factory method is added to the `Pipeline` class:

 ```java
 public Command bind() {